 Jennifer Perry Cheatham, Ed.D.

-As a faculty member at the Harvard Graduate School of Education, co-chair of the Public Education Leadership Project at Harvard, and co-chair of the Collaborative on Political Leadership in the Superintendency, I teach about, write about, and support system-level education leaders with a focus on leading for equity.
+As a faculty member at the Harvard Graduate School of Education, co-chair of the Public Education Leadership Project at Harvard, Faculty Chair of Field Engagement, and Chair of the Initiative on Superintendent as Civic Leader, I teach about, write about, and support system-level education leaders.

 Leadership Work